Skip to main content

 This is the current 2025 edition of Pearl's 4 Star Prestige rating.
 The list reflects the most recent assessment, with year-over-year comparison data showing substantial changes from the previous edition.

 The 2025 Pearl 4 Star Prestige list looks almost nothing like last year's.
-Force Majeure Wines now sits at the top, replacing Château d'Yquem, and only one winery from the previous edition kept its spot.
+Force Majeure Wines now sits at the top, replacing Château d'Yquem, only one winery from the previous edition kept its spot.
 With 180 new entrants among the 181 total venues, this year's selection spans 91 cities across 5 countries.
-The United States and France dominate the top ten, while the list reaches into less-traveled wine regions alongside established names in Bordeaux, Champagne, and Napa.
+The United States and France dominate the top ten, while the list reaches into less-traveled wine regions alongside established names in Bordeaux, Champagne, Napa.

 Quick Facts